About MeI am a PhD student at the University of Maine, School of Earth and Climate Sciences.

 Education |

-PhD in Earth and Climate Sciences, in progress University of Maine, ME | USA Advisor: Dr. Seth Campbell MS in Secondary Education, 2019 Johns Hopkins University, MD | USA BA in Physics, 2016 Middlebury College, VT | USA Advisors: Susan Watson & Anne Goodsell |
+PhD in Earth and Climate Sciences, in progress University of Maine, ME | USA Advisors: Dr. Seth Campbell & Dr. Karl Kreutz MS in Secondary Education, 2019 Johns Hopkins University, MD | USA BA in Physics, 2016 Middlebury College, VT | USA Advisors: Dr. Susan Watson & Dr. Anne Goodsell |